EVNetwork/NEctroverse/README.md

 To install the game:<br>
-Edit config.ini and change as required.<br>
+Edit evconfig.ini and change as required.<br>

 Additional Librarys needed for optinal components:
 * build-essentials -- needed, but you should already have that.